stuart-lab/nanobody/README.md

 This repository contains code needed to reproduce the analyses shown in [Stuart et al. (2022), *bioRxiv*](https://doi.org/10.1101/2022.03.08.483436)

+More information about NTT-seq can be found at the [NTT-seq website](https://ntt-seq.com)

 ![](img/ntt.png)

 ## Installing dependencies